bondeje/peggy/examples/csv/README.md

     '\r\n'.(','.(string | nonstring_field)), ('\r\n' | whitespace)*
 ```

 which will probably execute faster with about 1/3 less memory, but now we lost the ability to check the records on the fly to ensure compatibily to our target spec, we are limited on what we can do with fields, and the entry point rule is less readable.
-In the future, peggy might allow all LiteralRules to exist on their own, which could reduce this further, but then everything will just look like regex.
+In the future, peggy might allow all `LiteralRule`s to exist on their own, which could reduce this further.